Alextibtab/obsidian-vault/TryHackMe/Read Team Path/Red Team Fundamentals.md

 Red team engagements also consider other attack surfaces:
 - **Technical Infrastructure**: red team will try to uncover technical vulnerabilities with a much higher emphasis on stealth and evasion.
-- **Social Engineering**: Targeting people through phishing campaigns, phone calls or social media to trick them into revelaing info
+- **Social Engineering**: Targeting people through phishing campaigns, phone calls or social media to trick them into revealing information that should be private.
+- **Physical Intrusion**: Using technologies like lockpicking, RFID cloning, exploiting weaknesses in electronic access devices to restricted areas of facilities.

+Depending on the resources available the red team exercise can be run in several ways:
+- **Full Engagement**: Simulate an attackers full workflow from initial compromise until final goals have been achieved.
+- **Assumed Breach**: Start by assuming the attacker has already gained access over some of the hosts and achieve goals from there.
+As an example the red team could receive some user creds to give them an initial foothold.
+- **Table-top Exercise**: An over the table simulation where scenarios are discussed between the red and blue teams to evaluate how they would theoretically respond to certain threats.
 tags: #THM #Red_Team_Path